-Marshallese in Arkansas
+Marshallese Community in Arkansas

-More than 12,000 Marshallese live in northwest Arkansas and in nearby communities in Oklahoma, Kansas, and Missouri.
-The first Marshallese to relocate to the Midwest did so seeking education.
-Under the U.S. administered Trust Territory of the Pacific Islands, Marshallese were not allowed to travel freely.
-However, some students sought and received special permission to study at colleges and universities in the United States.
-The first Marshallese believed to have migrated to northwest Arkansas was John Moody, who received a scholarship to study at an Oklahoma college and moved to Springdale in the early 1980s, and later finding work at Tyson Foods .
+In 1986 the Compact of Free Association was signed between the U.S. and R.M.I. governments, which allows Marshallese to travel between the two nations.
 Since then, thousands of Marshallese have left their island homelands for a variety of reasons: employment and educational opportunities, access to healthcare, the lingering effects of radiation due to nuclear testing, the evident consequences of sea level rise, and simply to join their families in the United States.
 Given the extant pressures in the Marshall Islands, the population in Arkansas and communities across the United States is expected to increase steadily over the next decades.

-The Marshallese community is close-knit and continues to engage in cultural practices brought with them from the R.M.I., including celebrating kemeem (first birthdays) on Saturdays.
+The Marshallese community is close-knit and continues to engage in cultural practices brought with them from the R.M.I., like celebrating kemeem (first birthdays) on Saturdays.
 The community is known as a religious one with the majority attending Christian (Protestant) churches.
 The community celebrates Constitution Day during Memorial Day weekend, when thousands of Marshallese from across the U.S. and the R.M.I. journey to Springdale to visit families and participate in sports tournaments.
 Members from different atolls celebrate World War II liberation days in their atoll’s history, including Namdrik Day and Jaluit Day, and religious observances, like Gospel Day.
-The RMI government also recognizes Nuclear Remembrance Day to commemorate the March 1, 1954, Castle Bravo nuclear detonation that rained down fallout on Marshallese communities.
+The R.M.I. government also recognizes Nuclear Remembrance Day to commemorate the March 1, 1954, Castle Bravo nuclear detonation that rained down fallout on Marshallese communities.

 Like in the Islands, Marshallese families are large and extended families frequently share the same living space.
 Many among the working population are employed in the poultry industry (30% of Tyson’s workforce in Springdale is Marshallese), but the community continues to diversify in employment.
 The Marshallese pride themselves on helping others in need and are dedicated to retaining their unique culture and traditions.

-- April L. Brown
+- April L. Brown, Ph.D.